 Because Kansas loses more than 10% of special education teachers annually, Kansas began implementation of eMSS in 2012 as part of the Statewide Personnel Development Grant (SPDG) with the aim of retaining high quality special education teachers in Kansas schools.
 Local impact as measured by an outside evaluator of the project indicates that 99% of mentees continue teaching 2 years after completion of eMSS.
 To date, nearly 500 new special education teachers in 87 districts have successfully completed the eMentoring for Student Success program.
 In order to continue the meaningful work of the mentoring project, eMSS became part of the Technical Assistance Systems Network (TASN) in 2018.

 eMSS in Kansas expanded the program to include new career and technical education teachers in 2018 through a grant awarded by OCTAE (Office of Career, Technical, and Adult Education) to Greenbush - The Southeast Kansas Education Service Center in partnership with the Kansas Center for Career and Technical Education (KCCTE) at Pittsburg State University.
-For more information regarding the Career and Technical Education expansion, please contact Kevin Elliott or Marie Hall.
+For more information regarding the Career and Technical Education expansion, please contact Kevin Elliott.

 Kevin Elliott - Technical Teacher Education